A Brief History of the Camera

 The functions of camera have advanced as compared the early camera although the basic function remains the same.
 The mechanism of a camera allows reflected light to pass through an opening or lens which projects an inverted image of the reflected object on the opposite surface.
 If that surface is light sensitive like film or the chemically treated plates and then it captures a negative image.
 The technology of faster shutter speeds, flexible aperture design and highly sensitive film are essential to modern functionality of the camera.
 The quantity of available light and the length of time it exposes the film directly affects the quality of the photograph.
 Nowadays, it takes a less than a second to take a picture now but early cameras required a long time for proper exposure.

 The features of cameras have developed with the development of technology.
 Modern camera features several fundamental components.
-The camera features a regular changing of lenses and is also available in many altering varieties.
+The camera features a regular changing of lenses and is also available in many altering varieties (check out these canon lenses for vloggers as example).
 Other features include focus mechanisms that are in-built.
 The shutter keeps light from hitting the film until the picture is taken and then opens to expose it for the appropriate amount of time.
 The Internal mirrors reflect light through the viewfinder so the image can be seen before shooting or without exposing the film.
 Quantity of light can be changed by adjusting the aperture.
 The controls on body of the camera can adjust the settings of shutter speed and aperture.
 Extra additional features can include flash bulbs, light meters, automatic exposure options and filters.

 The camera has a really amazing effect on the modern world.
 Initially it was valued most for making portraits available to the commercial class but with its development, photography has changed the way we see, interpret and interact with the world.
 Photography has advanced our understanding of vision and movement and it has given birth to moving pictures.
 We can preserve and remember people, events, and places and even view them from thousands of miles away.
 Artists can paint with light and scientists can capture pictures of microscopic organisms and galaxies far away.